5 Fundamentals to Boost Your Customer Focus

 Customer service should not end the moment a transaction is finalized.
 Having proper follow-up procedures in place will help to identify weak points in your service and improve upon them.

+It's essential to ensure your customer service is on point during after-sales service.
 Good follow-up should not be intrusive but constructive.
 Here are some ideas:

 - Email the customer and invite them to contact you with any questions.